-Summary of St Jerome Emeliani was born in Venice in the year 1486.
-At first he was a soldier but later left this life so as to consecrate himself to helping the poor: an he gave them all his worldly goods.
+Summary: St Jerome Emeliani, born in Venice in the year 1486.
+At first a soldier but later left this life so as to consecrate himself to helping the poor: giving them all his worldly goods.
 He found the Order of Clerks Regular called the Somaschi to help orphan children and the poor.
 He died in somaschi, near Bergamo in 1537.

 Jerome was born in Venice of the noble Emiliani family and became an officer in the Venetian army.
 He was in command of the fortress of Castelnuovo (Treviso) when it was captured by the League of Cambrai forces.
 Imprisoned, he turned in prayer to Our Lady and let go of his worldly attachments and devoted himself to God.
 When he miraculously escaped, he placed his chains at an altar of Our Lady in Treviso, in gratitude for his freedom from both his physical and his spiritual prison.

 After a short time as podestà (Venetian military commander) of Treviso, Jerome returned to his home in Venice to supervise the education of his nephews.
 Here he began studies for the priesthood.
 The war may have been over, but it was followed by famine and plague.
 Jerome devoted himself at this time to service of the poor and suffering.
 He felt a special call to help abandoned orphans.
 Using his own money, he rented a house for them, where he fed, clothed, and educated them.

 The Company of Servants of the Poor (or Somaschi)